8bitg/greg-blog/_posts/2015-08-11-lots-of-questions.md

 1. Are you familiar with styling SVG?
 1. How do you optimize your webpages for print?
 1. What are some of the "gotchas" for writing efficient CSS?
+  * Gotcha!
+You can't unless you're using SASS.
 1. What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
 1. How would you implement a web design comp that uses non-standard fonts?